AndrewRathbun/incident-response-scanner/README.md

 # incident-response-scanner
- A malware scanner that is configurable for incident responses.
+An easy to configure malware scanner for incident responses.

 # Features
 * Registry Scan